 There are a number of private industry guidelines and regulations that exist to keep valuable and sensitive information secure.
 Not every organization will follow the same laws and regulations, but certain industries (finance, legal, healthcare) will need particular support as there are a number of important legal regulations to cover.

-Your employees may not need to experts on these rules, but they may need to be kept up to date on how the rules apply to your organization directly.
+Your employees likely will not need to be experts on these rules, but they may need to be kept up to date on how the rules apply to your organization directly.

 Data Privacy Practices

 Data privacy and good cybersecurity should always go together.
 While many users will have no issues recognizing which pieces of information count as personal or sensitive and will understand how to handle, store and dispose is this information, this may not be the case for every employee.
 Part of your security awareness initiative and training should certainly cover these basics.

 Should You Be Training Your Employees In Security Awareness?

 On average the cost of a data breach in 2021 was $4.24 million, a 10% increase from 2020.
 Researchers found that around 88% of all data breaches could be traced back to human error.
 Worrying statisitcs like these are usually all that is needed to illustrate to people the importance of SAT, but it is true that not everyone is convinced.